It left no marks

 Developed in conjunction with Women’s Legal Service NSW, this 2024 Ask Lois webinar provides information about how to ensure medical case notes and record keeping can best support women who opt to pursue legal or compensatory outcomes following strangulation: Ask Lois webinar on strangulation.
 Women’s Legal Service NSW have also produced a separate webinar on subpoenas and record keeping that you can access here: Ask Lois webinar on subpoenas and case notes

-Guidelines: Responding to non-fatal strangulation, sexual choking and acquired brain injury
+Guidelines: Responding to non-fatal strangulation and sexual choking

-These Guidelines were designed to improve service responses to women with experiences of non-fatal strangulation, sexual choking and acquired brain injury.
+These Guidelines were designed to improve service responses to women with experiences of non-fatal strangulation, and sexual choking.
 They are being used in women’s health centers and other services across NSW.
 The Guidelines explain the circumstances under which women may be referred to healthcare services, and the things the service provider has considered in making that referral.
-Guidelines: Responding to non-fatal strangulation, sexual choking and acquired brain injury
+Guidelines: Responding to non-fatal strangulation and sexual choking

 Further training